She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 The base where I'm stationed overlooks the Pacific Ocean.

-I watch sea gulls and kite-boarders from the panoramic window of the front office, I run five miles from the base to Sunset Cliffs and back every morning before work, and I often take my lunch alone at the foot of the lighthouse at the tip of the point, surrounded by water.
+I watch sea gulls and kite-boarders from the panoramic window of the front office, run five miles from the base to Sunset Cliffs and back every morning before work, and eat my lunch at the lighthouse at the tip of the point, alone and surrounded by water.

 It’s the first time on land that the sanctity of the ocean is inside of me.